cektor/ShortAs/README.md

 </a>

 # ShortAs
 This application is alias Management Tool with Advanced Graphical User Interface.
-It helps Linux Users to manage terminal alias easily and securely.
+It helps Linux Users to manage terminal alias easily and securely..

 <h1 align="center">ShortAs Logo</h1>